ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      PostgreSQL is available for the following operating systems: Linux (all recent distributions), 64-bit installers available for macOS (OS X) version
      10.6 and newer "

 223. ### You have been tasked with moving data into Azure Blob Storage for the purpose of supporting Azure Machine Learning.
-Which of the following can be used to complete your task?
+How can be completed your task?
      You can move data to and from Azure Blob storage using different technologies:
      Azure Storage-Explorer.
      AzCopy.